jancarloa0524/example-3-4d-variables/example-3-4d-variables.md

 var ex4aa = 1 + ex4aa;
 ```

 4a: Characters put in between quotations marks are strings.
-The following is called a "string-literal":
+The following is called a **string-literal**:

 ``` javascript
 var ex4a = "text here";
 ```

-4b: When you need a literal-quote inside a string, you need to use back-slashes like this:
+4b: When you need a literal-quote inside a string, you need to use **back-slashes** like this:

 ``` javascript
 var ex4b = "text \"example\"."